Lichen sclerosus (LS)

 Can it be cured?

 It tends to be a long-term condition.
-Symptoms can often be kept under good control when treated.
+Symptoms can often be kept under control when treated.

-Women with lichen sclerosus may have a higher risk of getting vulvar skin cancer.
-Have regular follow-up with your provider.
+People with LS may have a higher risk of getting vulvar skin cancer.
+Have regular follow up with your provider.
 Call your provider if you have any skin changes.

-Mild scarring is normal.
+Mild scarring can happen.
 Severe scarring is rare.
-This can cause the opening of the vagina to be narrowed.
-This can often be prevented by protecting and treating the skin.
+This can cause the opening of the vagina to be narrow.
+Protect and treat your skin to prevent this from happening.